-Community Connecting Us is an Asset Based Community Development program.
+Community Connecting Us is an Asset Based Community Development organization.

 An Asset Based Community is a community that uses sustainable development based on the strengths and potentials of their existing community members.
-Community Connecting Us plans on assessing the resources, skills, and experiences already available in the community and then organizing the resources around issues that move the community to action.
+Community Connecting Us welcomes neighbors to share their resources, skills, and experiences with the community and organize them around issues that invite the community into action.
 Asset Based Community Development (ABCD) empowers the members of the community by encouraging them to utilize what they already know and have.
 With an ABCD approach we seek to not only work with individual community members, but with established citizen associations and paid service organizations.
 Analyzing the resources already available within the greater community we can work alongside these programs offering them places to hold and offer their resources to further build personal and corporate community.
-As we move throughout the community building relationships, we identify the strengths of individuals within the community and help empower and strategize how those strengths can help alleviate known deficits.
+As we move throughout the community building relationships, we hope to identify the strengths of individuals within the community and help empower and strategize how those strengths can help alleviate known deficits.

 Please join us in living out community the way it was meant to be.